Time-Resolved Solution Scattering

 Experimental data are reduced to 1D SAXS curve by in-house software on-the-fly.
 The resulting difference data can also be analyzed by the singular value decomposition and can be fit globally to determine kinetic constants.

-Examples of structural analysis of BioCARS TRXSS data
+For examples of structural analysis of BioCARS TRXSS data and general information about SAXS technique please check here

 - Blanchett and D.Svergun, Small Angle X-Ray Scattering on Biological Macromolecules and Nanocomposites in Solution.
 Ann.
 Rev. Phys.
 Chem.
 64, 37-54 (2013)